GIP-ITC-UniversityTwente/OpenEO_GIP/README.md

   - manage error messaging from the graph
 - translate the graph to json format that can be saved or send

+#### operations
+A list of operations that is discovered by the RegisterOperation method that must be implemented by every operation implementation.
+The metadata of an operation is available in the operation/metadata folder and each operation knows how to access it.

+## The server
 ![masterflow](https://github.com/user-attachments/assets/ecc0d491-9ed3-4be9-8501-2a5cbcbac840)

 The server (Flask thread) gets a HTTP request and creates a thread in which an object is instanced mapped to the request.